 PPD is focused on the rigors of training dancers.
 Participants must be enrolled in an alternative academic program that provides a flexible schedule.

 Enrollment in IBA’s PPD program is by audition or invitation only.
 Please contact us to learn more or schedule an audition.

 IBA is also a proud sponsor and host studio of Boys Ballet Summer Intensive (BBSI), a program designed exclusively for the male dancer.
 Current and past BBSI faculty include Peter Stark, Jock Soto, Jeffrey Rogers, Olivier Muñoz, Maxim Ponomarenko, and Patrick Frenette.
-BBSI will again be held at the International Ballet Academy from August 2-14, 2021.
+BBSI 2022 was held at the International Ballet Academy from August 1-13, 2022.